Real Life Recipes | Olivia Wyles

 Keto No Bake Pumpkin Pie Cheesecake Bites ingredients

-• Nut butter - The nut butter adds flavor, healthy fats, and a bit of structure to the bites.
-You can use any kind-almond, peanut, or even cashew butter.
+• Nut butter - Use your preferred nut butter: almond, peanut, or even cashew butter.
 If you're avoiding nuts, sunflower seed butter works just as well.
-That's actually what I used when I originally made this back in 2021.
-Tastes amazing!
-Make sure there is no added sugar and it's just 100% nuts or seeds.
-Sea salt is okay, though.
+That's actually what I used when I originally made this back in 2022.

-• Pumpkin purée - This adds that signature pumpkin flavor and a touch of moisture.
-Make sure you're using pure pumpkin purée, not the pumpkin pie filling, which has added sugars.
-If you don't have pumpkin on hand, sweet potato purée could work in a pinch, though it'll alter the flavor slightly and more carbs.
-I often use Libby's 100% Pure Pumpkin, or the store brand's organic version.
+• Pumpkin purée - Use pure pumpkin purée, not the pumpkin pie filling, which has added sugars.
+If you don't have pumpkin on hand, sweet potato purée could work in a pinch, though it'll change the flavor and add carbs.
+I used the Publix's organic brand for this recipe.
+Libby's 100% Pure Pumpkin works too.

-• Pumpkin spice - This is where all the warm fall flavors come from.
-You can either use a pre-made pumpkin spice blend or mix your own with cinnamon, nutmeg, ginger, and cloves.
-No pumpkin spice?
-Cinnamon alone will still give you a cozy flavor.
+• Pumpkin spice - Use a pre-made pumpkin spice blend or mix your own with cinnamon, nutmeg, ginger, and cloves.

 Keto No Bake Pumpkin Pie Cheesecake Bites ingredients of mixed pumpkin spice and sugar free sweetener